Test ID: TWRP Tropheryma whipplei, Molecular Detection, PCR, Varies

 Testing Algorithm

-2 daysDay(s) and Time(s) Performed
+2 to 7 daysDay(s) Performed

 Method Name